 We can’t medicate our way out of the problem.
 It will only make it worse.
 Methadone accounts for one-third of all opioid-related overdoses each year.
 In 2010, 30,000 people visited a local ER for the use of Suboxone, nearly half of which were due to non-medical use.

 The Centers of Excellence are only delaying the inevitable by requiring each patient to be on one of these medications.
 They may be keeping people alive, but at what cost?
 The chance that patients sell their medication on the street…or abuse cocaine or benzodiazepines in conjunction with their medication (which is life-threatening)…or simply, just dig themselves deeper into the hole of addiction?
 Although components of their plan are very beneficial, requiring every patient to go on medication-assisted treatment is not only unnecessary but also very harmful.
 The COEs of Pennsylvania are not treating opioid addicts, they are simply lowering the death rate for a period of time.

 Contact Clearbrook Today

-Are you or someone you love suffering with chemical dependency or alcoholism?
+Are you or someone you love suffering from chemical dependency or alcoholism?
 For over 4 decades, Clearbrook Treatment Centers has been offering abstinence-based treatment for opioid addicts in the state of Pennsylvania and surrounding areas.
-Through the process of a medically supervised detox, customized inpatient program, aftercare planning and the integration of the 12 steps, we have watched our patients achieve lasting and meaningful sobriety.
+Through the process of a medically supervised detox, customized inpatient program, aftercare planning, and the integration of the 12 steps, we have watched our patients achieve lasting and meaningful sobriety.

 If you or a loved one is ready to take the step into recovery, give us a call today.
 Our Admissions Specialists are available 24 hours a day.